-Four 12AT7 tubes are used in the VT-12.
+Two 6072A tubes are used in the VT-1, four in the VT-2.
 V101 and V201 are the input stage and V102 and V202 are the output stages.
 There can be as much as a 15 dB difference in noise level among an assortment of tubes, and the tubes used in the V101 and V201 positions should be carefully chosen to maintain low noise.
 Selected low-noise tubes are available from D. W. Fearn.
-V102 and V202 are far less critical and almost any quality off-the-shelf 12AT7 will perform satisfactorily.
+V102 and V202 are far less critical and almost any quality off-the-shelf 6072A will perform satisfactorily.
+12AY7 tubes may be substituted for the 6072A tubes, but with slightly reduced performance.

 Tube life is difficult to predict, but it will probably be measured in years.
 Catastrophic tube failure is rare with this type of device, but a gradual increase in noise, microphonics, distortion, or a reduction in headroom, should indicate the need for replacement.
-It is recommended that you periodically perform a quick noise and distortion check on the VT-12 and compare the results to previous measurements.
+It is recommended that you periodically perform a quick noise and distortion check on the VT-2 and compare the results to previous measurements.

 Tubes also sometimes develop a microphonic response - they will respond to ambient noise and vibration.
 This can be an insidious problem since measurements in a quiet room will indicate perfect performance.
 Gently tapping the tube shields while listening to the output at a normal monitor level should reveal nothing more than a slight "clank."
-On a peak-reading meter connected to the VT-12 output, with 50 dB gain, any microphonic response above -55 dBm is excessive.
-Replacement is indicated unless the VT-12 always operates in a quiet and vibration-free environment.
+On a peak-reading meter connected to the VT-2 output, with 50 dB gain, any microphonic response above -55 dBm is excessive.
+Replacement is indicated unless the VT-2 always operates in a quiet and vibration-free environment.

-Although you could purchase a batch of 12AT7 tubes and select the quietest one(s) for V101 or V201, it may be cost effective to buy a low-noise tube from the us.
-See our web site, www.dwfearn.com for current prices.
-We test the tubes in a VT-12 after a burn-in period and grade them according to noise, microphonic response, distortion, and other characteristics.
-A low-noise tube from us will meet the original VT-12 specifications.
+Although you could purchase a batch of 6072A tubes and select the quietest one(s) for V101 or V201, it may be cost effective to buy a low-noise tube from us.
+Current prices are \$51.00 for a selected low-noise 6072A for V101 or V201, and \$25.00 for a tested but less rigorous noise-spec 6072A for V102 or V202.
+We test the tubes in a VT-2 after a burn-in period and grade them according to noise, microphonic response, distortion, and other characteristics.
+A low-noise tube from us will meet the original VT-2 specifications.